 We’ve seen great examples of applications being built using the various themes, layouts, page templates and design elements.
 Creating the ultimate user experience has never been so easy and we can’t wait for even more developers to take advantage of these capabilities.

 We believe Mendix 6 is a major step forward in making it faster and easier for you to build modern applications in support of such digital innovation initiatives.
 These new capabilities will be rolled out in the coming weeks.
-For the timing of specific features, please refer to this page.

 In the meantime, stay tuned for a series of blog posts that go into more detail on these exciting new capabilities!